-Blade was one of the first eVTOL SPACs to go public last year yet the stock still trades near the initial $10 price point.
-What’s nice about Blade is that the company is already generating revenue but plans to expand by 2024 with the additional of an all-electric electric aircraft fleet that will be 100% carbon neutral.
+What’s nice about Blade is that the company is already generating revenue but plans to expand by 2024 with the addition of an all-electric electric aircraft fleet that will be 100% carbon neutral.

 Blade operates in 4 key business models:

-- Blade Airport: Flights between all NYC airports and dedicated BLade lounges in Manhattan.
-Prices start at $195 (Only $95 with annual airport pass)
+- Blade Airport: Flights between all NYC airports and dedicated Blade lounges in Manhattan.
+Prices start at $195 (Only $95 with an annual airport pass)

 - BLADE MediMobility: Blade is the largest transporter of human organs in the Northeast United States and expects to drive revenue growth while the passenger business increases.

 - International Joint Ventures: Blade launched a JV in India to provide passenger flights between Mumbai, Pune, and Shirdi.